Understanding RNNs & Transformers in Detail:

-First, check this link to know more about NLP: Natural Language Processing (NLP) -RNN – Day 63 & Check this: The Revolution of Transformer Models – day 65
+We have been focusing on NLP on today article and our other two articles of Natural Language Processing (NLP) -RNN – Day 63 & The Revolution of Transformer Models – day 65.

-Now, in this comprehensive explanation, we’ll delve deeply into how Recurrent Neural Networks (RNNs) and Transformers work, especially in the context of predicting the next letter “D” in the sequence “A B C”.
+In this article explanation, we’ll delve deeply into how Recurrent Neural Networks (RNNs) and Transformers work, especially in the context of predicting the next letter “D” in the sequence “A B C”.
 We’ll walk through every step, including actual numerical calculations for a simple example, to make the concepts clear.
-We’ll also explain why Transformers are considered neural networks and how they fit into the broader context of deep learning.
+We’ll also explain why Transformers are considered as neural networks and how they fit into the broader context of deep learning.

 RNNs are a type of neural network designed to process sequential data by maintaining a hidden state that captures information about previous inputs.
 This makes them suitable for tasks like language modeling, where the context provided by earlier letters influences the prediction of the next letter.

-Given the sequence “A B C”, we want the RNN to predict the next letter, which is “D”.
+Lets say, Given the sequence of “A B C”, we want the RNN to predict the next letter, which is “D”.

 We need to represent each letter numerically.
 We’ll use one-hot encoding for simplicity.
 Let’s define our vocabulary as letters A, B, C, D.